-ECON 350 Labour Economics
+ECON 325 Labour Economics

 Supply and demand for labor, labor force participation and minimum wage law are essential to analyze the mechanism with which the labor market works and deal with.
-The students learn about labor force participation, bargaining theories of wages, labour unions and labor migration.
+The students learn about labor force participation, the income and substitution effect of labor supply, bargaining theories of wages, labor unions and labor migration.
 By using case studies and class discussion, exercises, and guest speaker's insights are the main teaching and learning strategies in the course